 The Italian military in World War Two (1939-1945) has often been described as having been cowardly by Allied veterans who fought against them, as too willing to surrender or flee from battle.
 What is usually not known outside of Italy is why the Italians put up such a half hearted effort.
 The reasons for Italian half heartedness during the Second World War are mainly historical and political in nature.
 The Italians since the Middle Ages have had a tradition of hostility and rivalry with the Germans, especially with the Austrian Germans, who share a border with Italy.
 During the Middle Ages the Holy Roman Emperors, who were usually ethnic Germans, included the disunited Italian city states within their realm, and the latter were divided in their loyalty to either the emperor or the pope.
 The emperors and the popes were often at loggerheads.
 When the Austrian Habsburgs became Holy Roman Emperors in the 1500's, Italy, along with principalities in southern and western Germany, eastern France, the Netherlands, and the Spanish Empire fell into their possessions.
 The Spanish branch of the Habsburg dynasty was replaced by the French Bourbons in 1700, and southern Italy fell into the hands of the Spanish Bourbons while northern Italy remained in the possession of the Austrian Habsburgs.
 Central Italy was ruled by the popes.
 In the Italian wars of reunification and independence fought from 1859-1870, the Italians on occasions showed remarkable bravery and motivation, especially under the red shirt volunteers of Giuseppe Garibaldi.
 During these wars, the British, the French under Napoleon III, and the Prussian Germans under Kaiser Wilhelm I, intervened on the side of Italy.
 In the years after 1870 however the German Hohenzollerns and Austro-Hungarian Habsburgs drew closer together, and fought as allies in World War one.
 Adolf Hitler in his autobiography and political manifesto known as Mein Kampf (My Struggle) said that one of the reasons why Italy entered the First World War (1914-1918) on the side of France, Great Britain, and Russia in 1915 was because of its old hatred of their former Austrian Habsburg rulers, for he had often heard from the Italians while living in the Austrian capital of Vienna their grudges against the past Austrian imperial rule of northern Italy (1).
 Nevertheless, the Italians entered the First World War "more in the spirit of a bargain than a crusade" for independence, for the Allies had promised them imperial Habsburg territory in Slovenia and the Croatian lands in Dalmatia, lands which had once been ruled by the Venetian Empire, the former Queen of the Adriatic Sea, and of course once by the Roman Empire (2).
 The only Italian territory occupied by the Austrians in 1915 was the South Tyrol, which had a large German speaking minority.
 After the First World War ended in 1918, the South Tyrol and the Istrian peninsula, now a part of Croatia, came under Italian rule, along with several Croatian islands in the Adriatic Sea and the city of Zadar.
 On the whole, the Italians were dissatisfied with their gains, believing that all of Dalmatia from Istria to Albania should have been awarded to Italy (3).

 Benito Mussolini at first was wary of Adolf Hitler, believing that his plans for expansion in the Balkans threatened his own ambitions.
 When Hitler made plans in 1934 to seize German speaking Austria, Mussolini moved Italian army divisions up to the Brenner pass on the Italian-Austrian border to deter the Germans (4).
 It was not until 1938 that Hitler felt that Germany was strong enough militarily to annex Austria, and this annexation was looked upon by ordinary Italians with deep dread.
 When Italy entered the Second World War on the side of Germany in 1940, most Italians felt that their country had become a German satellite.
 During the worldwide economic Great Depression of the 1930's, Italy coped poorly with mass unemployment, which meant that most Italians had become disenchanted with Mussolini's Fascist regime (5).
 Nazi Germany, another fascist regime, on the other hand, underwent something of an economic miracle, where unemployment rapidly fell from the great heights it had reached in Weimar Germany before the Nazis came to power in 1933 (6).
 When the Fascists came to power in Italy in 1922, they did so with the help of an anti-communist coalition which was alarmed at the electoral strength of the Communists and Socialists in Italy, and the Nazis in Germany came to power in the same way and for the same reasons.
 Both fascist regimes declared their parties the only legal party soon afterwards, backed by the tacit agreement of their military.
 The Communists had come to power in Russia in 1917 and many Europeans were fearful of its spread, especially when the Great Depression was at its height.
 Both Italy and Germany in 1918 were young, inexperienced democracies, with universal adult suffrage or voting rights having been only recently introduced (7).
 The Italian national elections of April 1924 were run under the Acerbo Election Law, which awarded 66% of the seats in the lower house of the Italian parliament to the party that received the largest number of votes (provided it was over 25%) and then distributed the rest among the other parties by proportional representation (8).
 This election, like the German federal election of March 1933, was held against a background of widespread violence, intimidation and vote rigging (9).
 Throughout the Second World War the Italians had military equipment which was technologically out-of-date, some of it of World War One vintage, or lacking in firepower and adequate protection (10).
 The level of industrialization in Italy before 1945 lagged seriously behind when compared with that of Germany, Great Britain, and to a lesser extent France (11).
 The Italian army, navy, and air force only cooperated with each other to a limited extent, and many of Mussolini's senior military officers were appointed more for their loyalty than competence (12).
 Italy's underdeveloped economy saw a restricting limit imposed on the amount of money which could be spent for the training of military personnel (13).
 Throughout the Second World War the Italian military to a greater extent than even that of Germany suffered from chronic petroleum shortages, severely restricting it's ability to wage a mobile war (14).
+Although Italy controlled Libya from 1911-1943, it was not until 1959 that commercially viable oil deposits was discovered in Libya.
+From 1943-1951 Libya was jointly controlled by the United Kingdom and France, before the country gained independence in 1951.
 The Germans obtained their petroleum supplies by making it artificially from their coal reserves, and later on from Romania after they occupied that country in 1940.
 After the Germans, Italians, and Japanese signed the Anti-Comintern (Communist International) Pact in 1936, and after the Germans occupied Austria in March 1938, the Italians began to make their petroleum artificially from German coal transported to Italy by railway via Austria.
 Oil extraction from coal and oil shale rock is an expensive process.
 See Military History of Italy During World War II; Royal Italian Army During World War II (Regio Esercito); Royal Italian Air Force (Regio Aeronautica Italiana); Royal Italian Navy (Regia Marina).

 The French had been defeated once before by Blitzkrieg or lightning war methods by Germany during the Franco-Prussian War of 1870-1871 (Franco-Prussian War).
 At the outset of the war, 462,000 German conscripts concentrated flawlessly on the French frontier while only 270,000 French volunteers could be moved to face them, the French having lost 100,000 stragglers before a shot was fired through poor planning and administration (48).
 This was partly due to the peacetime organisations of the armies.
 Each Prussian Corps was based within a Kreis (literally "circle") around the chief city in an area (49).
 Reservists rarely lived more than a day's travel from their regiment's depot (50).
 By contrast, French regiments generally served far from their depots, which in turn were not in the areas of France from which their soldiers were drawn.
 Reservists often faced several days' journey to reach their depots, and then another long journey to join their regiments (51).
 Large numbers of reservists choked railway stations, vainly seeking rations and orders.
 The effect of these differences was accentuated by the pre-war preparations (52).
 The Prussian General Staff had drawn up minutely detailed mobilization plans using the railway system, which in turn had been partly laid out in response to recommendations of a Railway Section within the General Staff (53).
 The French railway system, with multiple competing companies, had developed purely from commercial pressures and many journeys to the front in Alsace and Lorraine involved long diversions and frequent changes between trains (54).
 Furthermore, no system had been put in place for military control of the railways, and officers simply commandeered trains as they saw fit.
 Sidling and marshalling yards became choked with loaded wagons, with nobody responsible for unloading them or directing them to the correct destination (55).